Master of Arts in History

 Mastery of the major field will be determined by:

-- a thesis or professional research paper
+- A thesis (Plan A) or professional research paper (Plan B)

-- a record of excellence in all courses taken as part of the graduate program
+- A record of excellence in all courses taken as part of the graduate program